dknight212/dknight212.github.io/_posts/2020-06-20-choropleth-callouts-in-r.md

 Notes on the above:

-1. I've used CTRL SHIFT A in RStudio to put in lots of space to make the code easier to read.
+1. I've used Ctrl Shift A in RStudio to put in lots of space to make the code easier to read.
 2. I've used the name parameter in scale_fill_gradient to add a legend title (there are lots of different ways of adding a legend title)
 3. The title has the newline character (n) inserted to break it up
 4. I've added a text annotation for the callout box